nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-12-how-uvm-factory-actually-works.md

 ---
 ## Registering the uvm obj/component to uvm factory
-Firstly, when declare the class, we must register the class to the uvm factory.
+Firstly, when defining a class, we must register that class to the uvm factory.
-This step is simpified using the uvm macro: `uvm_object_utils` or `uvm_component_utils`.
+This step is simpified by using the uvm macro: `uvm_object_utils` or `uvm_component_utils`.

 ### Object/Component registry class
 The macro will actually create a typedef of type_id as below: